SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 PicoRV32 is free and open hardware licensed under the ISC license.
 All features and data-sheet related to picoRV32 core can be obtained [here.](https://github.com/YosysHQ/picorv32)

 Adding our new design
 ```
-make mount
-./flow.tcl -design picorv32a -init_design_config -add_to_designs -config_file config.tcl
-it will create the respective directory and files

 picorv32a
 ├── config.tcl
 └── src